 The cost of power from nuclear plants increased rapidly through the early 1970s, because of rising construction costs, high interest rates, and construction delays caused by licensing procedures and environmental lawsuits.
 By the late 1970s, few orders were being placed for nuclear power plants.
 A handful of notable nuclear accidents also dampened the growth of the nuclear energy industry.

 In May 1979, a major accident occurred in a pressurized-water nuclear reactor at the Three Mile Island nuclear power plant near Harrisburg, Pennsylvania.
 There were no casualties, but residents in the area were exposed to radiation by a leakage of radioactive contaminants.
 The reactor was left crippled, and lengthy and expensive cleanup operations were required.
 In 1986, a major accident at a nuclear power plant in Chernobyl, Ukraine, resulted in the release of a dangerous amount of radioactive material, causing a number of deaths and contaminating a large area.
 A 9.0 earthquake and resultant tsunami in Japan caused major damage to the Fukushima Nuclear Power Plant in 2011, causing the facility to be closed permanently.
 In 2013, radiation levels around the Fukushima facility reached two-year highs and raised questions about the facility's owners ability to undertake the cleanup, which was expected to take decades.
 These types of accidents continue to raise public concern over the safety of nuclear reactors.

-In 2014, according to the Nuclear Energy Institute, there were 100 nuclear power reactors operating in the United States, supplying about 19 percent of the country's electricity.
+In 2014, according to the Nuclear Energy Institute, there were 100 nuclear power reactors operating in the United States, supplying slightly more than 19 percent of the country's electricity.